 Q: Can doing crossword puzzles and games like Sudoku maintain brain function as we get older?

 ANSWER: Intellectually-challenging tasks do stimulate brain "activity."
 Research has been conducted on tasks that vary from knitting (yes, really!)
 (Gabrigoule C, et al. 1995) to doing Internet searches (Small GW, et al. 2009).
 However, documenting that a task increases brain activity does not necessarily mean that doing these tasks regularly will reduce your risk of dementia.

 Having said that, Swedish researchers ("The Kungsholmen Project") showed that frequent participation in mental activities (reading, writing, crossword puzzles), social activities (playing cards), or productive activities (sewing, knitting) were each associated with a lower risk of dementia in old age (Wang H-X, et al. 2002).
 The Bronx Aging Study also showed that cognitive (non-physical) activities such as reading, writing, crossword puzzles, and board games reduced the risk of developing dementia and Alzheimer's disease in elderly subjects (Verghese J, et al. 2003).

-What bothers us is that, while people are doing these mental activities, they are not exercising or even moving their bodies!
+What bothers me is that, while people are doing these mental activities, they are not exercising or even moving their bodies!
 Some research shows that sitting all day is still detrimental to your health even if you get your recommended 30 minutes of exercise every day (Biswas A, et al. 2015) (Matthews CE, et al. 2012) (Owen N, et al. 2010).
-In our opinion, anything that leads to more sitting is just not a wise thing to recommend!
+In my opinion, anything that leads to more sitting is just not a wise thing to recommend!
 So, sure, when you're stuck on an airplane for several hours, might as well do some puzzles.
 But, when you can, moving is always better than sitting.

 Q: You didn't discuss nutrition.
 Isn't that also important for brain function?